 Students enrolled in the RAD program at Rhodes State College must complete clinical education assignments in conjunction with classroom and on-campus laboratory instruction prior to completion of the program.
 Clinical assignments for students are arranged so that all students can benefit by learning through a variety of clinical experiences.
 Clinical education typically occurs from 7:30 am to 3:30 pm, but students may need to make up times that are outside these hours.
-Clinical settings extend in an area up to 70 miles from Rhodes State College, but the sites greater than 60 miles away are used mainly for students located near those locations (Springfield Regional Medical center and Imaging center in Springfield, Community Memorial Hospital in Hicksville, and Community Health and Wellness Centers in Bryan).
+Clinical settings extend in an area up to 70 miles from Rhodes State College, but the sites greater than 60 miles away are used mainly for students located near those loca- tions (Springfield Regional Medical Center and Imaging Center in Springfield, and Community Health and Wellness Centers in Bryan).
 Students must be prepared to meet the financial obligations associated with the clinical assignment (i.e. reliable transportation to the facility).